Kōki Hirota: Postwar

 He was sentenced to death by hanging and was executed at Sugamo Prison.
 The severity of his sentence remains controversial, as Hirota was the only civilian executed as a result of the IMTFE proceedings.
-It is often stated that the main factor in his death sentence was the fact that he was party to information about what is now known as the Nanjing Massacre, which he allegedly telegraphed to the Japanese embassy in Washington, DC.

 As foreign minister, Hirota had received regular reports from the War Ministry about the military's atrocities, such as the Nanjing Massacre, but lacked any authority over the offending military units themselves.
 Nonetheless, the tribunal condemned Hirota's failure to insist for the Japanese Cabinet act to put an end to the atrocities.

-Other possible factors in Hirota's sentence included his signing of the Tripartite Alliance and the antipathy of China's Kuomintang government towards the Hirota Sangensoku, which it viewed as providing justification for Japan's aggression against China in the Second Sino-Japanese War, which began during Hirota's second term as Foreign Minister.
+Hirota was a civilian bureaucrat and was popular among the public, which led to a petition for a reduced sentence gathering 29,985 signatures in Japan.
+Even today, his name is often mentioned when the Tokyo Trials are debated in Japan as a "victor's justice" trial.
+Generally, he is often portrayed as a minister who was opposed to the war but unable to resist pressure from the military.
+He is also the protagonist of the novel and drama "Rakujitsu Moyu" ("The Setting Sun Burns").